meteor/meteor/content/blaze.md

 {{/each}}
 ```

-In this case `todo` will be added to the data context within the block, but all the existing data context items (`list` and `todosReady` in this case) will remain available.
+In this case `todo` will be added to the template scope within the block, but all the existing data context items (`list` and `todosReady` in this case) will remain available.

 <h4 id="let">Let</h4>
 The `{{#let}}` helper is useful to capture the output of a helper or document subproperty within a template: